amritlamsal123/developer_associate/README.md

   * The largest object that can be uploaded in a single PUT is 5GB
   * For objects larger than 100MB, use Multipart upload
 #### Default limit in S3 bucket
-  * Account can have a maximum of 100 buckets.
+  * Account(NOT Region) can have a maximum of 100 buckets.
+BUt you can increase the limit by contacting AWS.
 # EC2
 #### If software-based load tester's traffic is hitting only the instance in one AZ among 2 AZ.
   * Force the software-based load tester to re-resolve DNS before every request